-Our bioinformatics and sequence quality filtering procedures are described in reproducible detail in Appendix S1.3.
-We use Geneious R8.1.5 (Kearse et al., 2012) for processing paired-end sequences and removing genetic tags and primers.
-Target sequences were clustered into molecular operational taxonomic units (OTUs) using the UPARSE algorithm and custom bioinformatics pipeline primarily performed in USEARCH (Edgar, 2010; Edgar & Flyvbjerg, 2015).

-Notably, through this bioinformatics pipeline, low abundance sequences are discarded below expected threshold abundances accounting for sequencing platform error (threshold value: < 1% of total number of unique sequences), and sequences are clustered using a 97% similarity criterion (similar to Berry et al., 2017).
-A total of 7370 unique seabird DNA sequences were parsed to the standard sequence filtering and OTU clustering pipeline (with cluster size threshold value of 73).
-Effectively, a total of 64,700 disaggregated bird sequences were then filtered down to 35,424 sequences across all 99 samples and were subsequently assigned to five unique taxa.
+The bioinformatics and sequence quality filtering procedures are described in reproducible detail in Appendix S1.3.
+We used Geneious R8.1.5 (Kearse et al., 2012) to process the paired-end sequences and retain only those sequences with exact matched genetic tags and primers for each sample.
+Primers and tags were removed after this initial filtering step to leave the target sequences in each sample.
+These were quality filtered and clustered into molecular operational taxonomic units (OTUs) using the UPARSE algorithm and a custom bioinformatics pipeline primarily performed in USEARCH (Edgar, 2010; Edgar & Flyvbjerg, 2015).
+Low abundance sequences (below a threshold of 1% of the total abundance of unique sequences) were removed to reduce the occurrence of sequencing error and chimeras, and sequences were then clustered using a 97% similarity criterion (similar to Berry et al., 2017).
+Thus 7370 unique seabird DNA sequences, representing a total of 64,700 disaggregated bird sequences, were parsed through standard sequence filtering and OTU clustering pipeline (with cluster size threshold value of 73), resulting in 47,478 filtered sequences across all 99 samples and 5 clustered OTUs.